The Value of a Unified Voice

 A powerful, unified voice for Certified Professional Midwives will enhance our collective ability to support and strengthen our profession, and to improve maternal health policy nationwide.
 As our profession grows, a strong national association working with an effective network of NACPM Chapters will support the role of CPMs as primary maternity care providers for childbearing women and their families in the United States.
 NACPM looks forward to working with you to meet your state’s needs and challenges, to help you share with your peers how you have achieved your victories, and to improve state and national policy for the sake of women, babies, families and communities.

 Many states have contacted us about starting a chapter, and are at various stages in the process.
-At this point, representatives from six states have signed the “Intention to Form State Chapter” agreement: Alaska, Delaware, North Carolina, Pennsylvania, South Carolina, and Nevada, and South Carolina has a fully established State Chapter.
+At this point, representatives from nine states have signed the “Intention to Form State Chapter” agreement: Alaska, Colorado, Connecticut, Delaware, Indiana, Maine, North Carolina, Ohio and Nevada, and South Carolina and Pennsylvania have fully established State Chapters.
 If you live in one of these states and would like contact information for the Chapter point person in your state, please contact us.

 How to Start a Chapter: